 - Marks, Elaine and Isabelle De Courtivron (eds.), 1981, New French Feminisms: An Anthology, New York: Schocken Books.

-- Nelson, Lynn Hankinson, 1990, Who Knows: From Quine to a Feminist Empiricism, Philadelphia: Temple University Press.
+- Nelson, Lynn Hankinson, 1990, Who Knows: From Quine to a Feminist Empiricism, Philadelphia, PA: Temple University Press.

 - Nelson, Lynn Hankinson and Jack Nelson (eds.), 1996, Feminism, Science, and the Philosophy of Science, Dordrecht and Boston: Kluwer Academic Publishers.

 - –––, 2000, On Quine, Belmont, CA: Wadsworth/Thomson Learning.